johaGL/old_version_tracegroomer/README.md

 # Tracegroomer

-Tracegroomer is a command line solution for formatting and normalizing **Trace**r metabolomics given file(s), to produce the .csv files which are ready for [DIMet](https://github.com/cbib/DIMet) tool.
+Tracegroomer is a command line solution for formatting and normalising **Trace**r metabolomics given file(s), to produce the .csv files which are ready for [DIMet](https://github.com/cbib/DIMet) tool.

 Currently, three **types** of Tracer (or Isotope-labeled) metabolomics measurements files are accepted by `Tracegroomer.tidy` script: